rns/kollos-luif-doc/manual.md

 The LUIF is Lua, extended with [BNF](http://en.wikipedia.org/wiki/Backus%E2%80%93Naur_Form) statements.

-[todo: consider rearranging the sections after more content is added to follow the Lua manual bottom-up pattern of introducing individual constructs with grammar snippets first and presenting the full syntax in the final section. ]

 ## BNF Statement

 LUIF extends the Lua syntax by adding `bnf` alternative to `stat` rule of the [Lua grammar](http://www.lua.org/manual/5.1/manual.html#8) and introducing the new rules for BNF statements.
 There is only one BNF statement, combining precedence, sequences, and alternation.